Attention layers provably solve single-location regression: Experimental details and additional results

 We now explain how the test sets are generated.
 We generate four test sets in order to assess the robustness of the model to various out-of-distribution changes.
 The baseline test set uses the same sentence patterns and the same sentiment adjectives as in the training set, but other words in the example (e.g., animals, adverb) are different.
 In particular, a given sentence cannot appear both in the train set and in the test set.
 Then, we generate another test set by using sentiment adjectives that are not present in the training set.
 We emphasize that the sentiment adjective fully determines the label, so using unseen adjectives at test time makes the task significantly harder.
 The third test set uses the same adjectives as in the train set, but another sentence pattern, namely

 Finally, the fourth test set combines a different sentence pattern and unseen adjectives.
-The size of the datasets is given in Table \ref{tab:size}.
+The size of the datasets is given in the table below.
 All datasets have the same number of $+1$ and $-1$ labels.

-\textbf{Model.} \quad We recall that there exists several families of Transformer architectures, which in particular are not all best suited for sequence classification.
+\paragraph{Model.} We recall that there exists several families of Transformer architectures, which in particular are not all best suited for sequence classification.
 An appropriate family is called encoder-only Transformer, and a foremost example is BERT \citep{devlin2019bert}.
 We refer to \citet{phuong2022formal} for an introductory discussion of Transformer architectures and associated algorithms.
 Here, we use a pretrained BERT model from the Hugging Face Transformers library \citep{wolf2020transformers}, with the default configuration, namely \texttt{bert-base-uncased}.
 The model has $110$M parameters, $12$ layers, the tokens have dimension $d=768$, and each attention layer has $12$ heads.
 It was pretrained by masked language modeling, namely some tokens in the input are hidden, and the model learns to predict the missing tokens.
 We refer to \citet{devlin2019bert} for details on the architecture and pretraining procedure.
 We do not perform any fine-tuning on the model.

-\textbf{Experiment design.} \quad Our experiment consists in performing logistic regression on embeddings of [CLS] tokens in the hidden layers of the pretrained BERT model, where we recall that the [CLS] token is a special token added to the beginning of each input sequence.
+\paragraph{Experiment design.} Our experiment consists in performing logistic regression on embeddings of [CLS] tokens in the hidden layers of the pretrained BERT model, where we recall that the [CLS] token is a special token added to the beginning of each input sequence.
 This is a particular case of the so-called \textit{linear probing}, which is a common technique in the field of LLMs interpretability.
 More precisely, let~$\ell$ denote a layer index between $0$ and $12$, where the index $0$ corresponds to the input to the model (after tokenization and embedding in $\R^d$).
 Then, for each value of $\ell \in \{0, \dots, 12\}$, we train a logistic regression classifier, where, for each example, the input to the classifier is the embedding of the [CLS] token at layer $\ell$ (that is, a $d$-dimensional vector), and the label is simply the label of the sentence as described above.